Skip to content

 # List all presets (bundled + global + project)

-terok presets list myproj
+terok project presets myproj

 # Show what a preset resolves to

-terok config-show myproj --preset team
+terok config resolved myproj --preset team

 Customize: Global Presets